The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The 2--body eikonal at 3PM

 In Section~\ref{ssec:exponapp} we discussed how classical observables emerge in the leading eikonal approximation for the massless scattering.
 Starting from the resummed amplitude in the impact parameter representation, in the classical regime we can perform the Fourier transform back to momentum space~\eqref{eq:btq} by using a saddle-point approximation~\eqref{eq:saddlebQ}.
 The resummed amplitude can then be decomposed in partial waves, as in~\eqref{ACV17b}, and in the classical limit \eqref{classicaljJ}, as expected, the orbital angular momentum of the system becomes large $J/\hbar = j \gg 1$.
 The partial wave analysis of that section is limited to the case of the leading eikonal in $D=4$, while the derivation based on the impact parameter representation seems more general and was already used in~\eqref{theta2PMd4} to derive the 2PM deflection angle in GR.
 The purpose of this section is to show that the same results can be obtained also by performing the partial wave decomposition in the classical regime starting from the eikonal amplitude at an arbitrary PM order~\cite{KoemansCollado:2020sxs} (see also \cite{Bellazzini:2022wzv}).

 We start by generalising~\eqref{eq:btq} to the massive scattering in $D=4$ by first defining

-Here we remove the Coulombic pole in $2\delta_0$, by introducing an appropriate cutoff, as we did in \eqref{2idelta0finite}, and we temporarily drop the imaginary part of $2\delta(s,b)$ that enters at 3PM, which will not enter the ensuing stationary-phase arguments.
+Here we remove the $1/\epsilon$ pole in $2\delta_0$, associated to the Coulombic falloff of the field, and introduce an appropriate cutoff scale in the leftover logarithm, as we did in \eqref{2idelta0finite}, and we temporarily drop the imaginary part of $2\delta(s,b)$ that enters at 3PM, which will not enter the ensuing stationary-phase arguments.
 In $Q$-space, Eq.~\eqref{Sbspace} translates to

 where we used the fact that $2\delta$ depends only on $b^2$ and the identity

 (together with the fact that the integrand is a periodic function of $\phi$ with period $2\pi$).
 For large arguments $x = Qb/\hbar \gg1$, one also has